Total Hip ReplacementBy

-- To talk with the anesthesiologist or nurse anesthetist about your medical history and the type of anesthesia you will receive.
+Talk with the anesthesiologist or nurse anesthetist about your medical history and the type of anesthesia you will receive.

-- A surgical team member will start an IV.
+A surgical team member will start an IV.

-- The anesthesiologist or nurse anesthetist will start your anesthesia.
+The anesthesiologist or nurse anesthetist will start your anesthesia.

-- For general anesthesia, your anesthesiologist or nurse anesthetist will place a tube in your lungs to protect and control your breathing.
-A team member will also insert a catheter into your bladder to drain urine and monitor kidney function.
+A tube will be placed in your windpipe to protect and control your breathing during general anesthesia.
+A catheter will be inserted into your bladder to drain urine and monitor kidney function.
 You will not feel or remember these procedures or the surgery.

-- The surgical team will monitor your vital signs and other critical body functions.
-This occurs throughout the procedure and your recovery until you are alert, breathing effectively, and your vital signs are stable.
+The surgical team will monitor your vital signs and other critical body functions.
+This occurs throughout the procedure and recovery until you are alert, breathing effectively, and your vital signs are stable.

 What are the risks and potential complications of a total hip replacement?

-Any surgical procedure involves risks and potential complications.
+As will all surgeries, hip replacement surgery involves risks and potential complications.
 Complications may become serious and life threatening in some cases.
 Complications can develop during the procedure or throughout your recovery.

 General risks of surgery